Freedom of Information

 The Freedom of Information (Scotland) Act 2002 gives a general right of access to all types of recorded information held by public authorities, sets out exemptions to that right and places a number of related obligations on public authorities, particularly in relation to Records Management and Publication Schemes.

-As of 1 January 2005, people have had the right to make a request for information and be informed whether or not the public authority holds that information and, subject to various statutory exemptions, be supplied with that information.
+Individuals have the right to make a request for information, be informed whether or not the public authority holds that information and, subject to various statutory exemptions, be supplied with that information.

 2 French Street